Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Problem Statement

 However, it should be noted that the size of $N'$ can vary from 1 to $N$-1, potentially causing $l'$ to filter out all connected participants and leading to a fragmented network.
 Therefore, when designing the defense mechanism $l'$ in DFL, it is crucial to prioritize both the robustness and the integrity of the DFL network to prevent network fragmentation and isolation.

-Based on the previous analysis, it is evident that DFL and CFL exhibit distinct vulnerabilities as a result of varying network topologies.
-Consequently, it is crucial to assess the security risks associated with these diverse topologies.
-In the context of a DFL network comprising $N$ participants, it is assumed that each participant has an average degree of $\overline{e}$, with $\alpha*N$ participants being malicious.
-Thus, for any benign participant, the number of connections with malicious participants follows a probabilistic hypergeometric distribution, as demonstrated in equation \eqref{eq:miliciousprobics}:
+Based on the previous analysis, it is evident that DFL and CFL exhibit distinct vulnerabilities due to varying network topologies.
+Thus, assessing the security risks associated with these diverse topologies is crucial.
+In the context of a DFL comprising $N$ participants, it is assumed that each participant has an average number of connected neighbors of $\overline{e}$, with $\alpha*N$ participants being malicious.
+Thus, for any benign participant, the number of connections with malicious participants follows a probabilistic hypergeometric distribution, as demonstrated in Equation \eqref{eq:miliciousprobics}:

 At this point, for each participant, the mean number of malicious participants it may connect to is shown in \eqref{eq:exception}: